Free Science Events in Toronto for October 2016

 At the library, October's highlights include:

 Can't attend a program or want to read more about the topics covered?
-Try some of these titles:
+Try some of these books: